mohammadtm786/Jarvis/README.md

- Jarvis is a personal assistant for make your work easier.
+Jarvis is a voice-activated virtual assistant designed to perform

+tasks such as web browsing and playing music.